-- 1. For example, in Faringdon Village over the past ten-year period, site fees are noted to be escalating at a rate considerably exceeding CPI increase.
+- 1. For example, in Riverbend Village over the past nine-year period, site fees are noted to be escalating at a rate considerably exceeding CPI increase.
 In the graph below, these increases are illustrated. - 2.
 Viewed from an individual homeowner's perspective it is difficult to understand why these increases should be occurring.
 While the operator is claiming cost increases are occurring there seems to be no corresponding increase in site workload or increase in services that general cost inflation as described by CPI, could not explain.
+As new homes were coming online, the additional homeowner site fees contribute to the cost new homes create.
 Meanwhile, common community facilities and services remain unchanged, but their cost is shared by more homeowners.
 So, a reduction per homesite should follow.

 3. The explanation for a site fee increase provided by the operator provides no useful information to enable homeowners to understand these increases.
-The following graph based on Faringdon Village experience, illustrates the unexplained increases.
+The following graph based on Riverbend Village experience, illustrates the unexplained increases.
 It shows actual site fee increases, and site fees if only increased by CPI.

-- 4. For the ten-year period to 2020, the unexplained difference between what the village was charged in site fees and what it would have been charged if increased by CPI alone, was quite substantial, more than \$300,000. - 5.
+- 4. For the nine-year period prior to 2019, the unexplained difference between what the village was charged in site fees and what it would have been charged if increased by CPI alone, was more than \$700,000. - 5.
 How can this cost increase be explained?
-We submit there can be three likely reasons for actual site fees charged exceeding CPI increases. - Non-recurring expenses included in a site fee increases as a cost recovery, are rolled over into the next period and compound period on period, - Increases based on expenditure for the preservation of village community assets, not the responsibility of homeowners, are included and - (iii) Increases without specific justification, just because the operator could.
+We submit there can be three likely reasons for actual site fees charged exceeding CPI increases. - Non-recurring expenses included in a site fee increases as a cost recovery, are rolled over into the next period and compound period on period, - (ii) Increases based on expenditure for the preservation of village community assets, not the responsibility of homeowners, are included and - (iii) Increases without specific justification, just because the operator could.